 If you have more than one lender, you can consolidate the loans.
 If will make things less complicated and sometimes lower the monthly payments.

-If you have credit card debt, you want to get rid of the high-interest rates.
+If you have credit card debt, you want to eliminate the high interest rates.
 They kill you when you’re trying to dig your way out of debt.

-There are sometimes fees involved to do a balance transfer so beware of that.
+There are sometimes fees involved in doing a balance transfer so beware of that.
 And you must pay off the balance in full before the introductory rate period ends.
 If you don’t, the remaining balance is subject to the usual interest rate which may be higher than the one you’re currently paying.

 If you can’t do any of that and you can’t even pay the minimums on your debts, it may be time to consider bankruptcy.
-Keep in mind that it is nearly impossible to discharge student loan debt in a bankruptcy and there are consequences that can follow you for years.
+Keep in mind that it is nearly impossible to discharge student loan debt in bankruptcy, and consequences can follow you for years.
 But sometimes it is the best decision.